aragon/protocol/docs/4-entry-points/2-controller.md

     - Ensure that the appeal confirmation collateral factor is greater than zero
     - Ensure that the minimum guardians active balance is greater than zero
 - **State transitions:**
-    - Save the Protocol term duration
+    - Save the Court term duration
-    - Create a new term object for the first Protocol term
+    - Create a new term object for the first Court term
-    - Create the initial Protocol configuration object
+    - Create the initial Court configuration object
     - Create the governor object

 ### 4.2.2.
 Fallback